 - Understand the institutions and political economy of environmental issues, including the basic notions of property rights and liability

-Upon successful completion, the student is able
+Upon successful completion, the student can

 Some facility in economic analysis is advisable, but it will also be taught.